anaseto/morji/README.md

 available in html form too in the [morji website](https://bardinflor.perso.aquilenet.fr/morji/intro-en).

-The *chronocram* program is a complementary flashcard program for easier initial memorization of simple cards using several spaced repetitions on the same session.
+The *chronocram* program is a complementary flashcard Tk program for easier initial memorization of simple cards using several spaced repetitions on the same session.